 What does a likely letter mean for college admissions?

-If you're applying to college, you may have heard about (or even received) a likely letter.
+Alright, you're in the process of applying to college, and you might've heard of or received a likely letter.
 But what exactly is a likely letter?
-In this article, we'll discuss what these advantageous letters are and why colleges send them.
+In this article, we'll have a casual conversation about what these fantastic letters are and the reasons behind colleges sending them out.

 What is a likely letter?